2331 E. Cumberland St. Philadelphia, PA 19125

 [“The first time I ever realized that coconut ‘bacon’ was even a thing was at a restaurant in Philly called the Memphis Taproom when I tasted their vegan sandwich called the Smoked Coconut Club!
 This sandwich is so incredible and was even featured on the Food Network’s show Diners, Drive-Ins & Dives.
 Seriously, if you are ever in Philadelphia, try this sandwich, they actually use a smoker to smoke their coconut.
 Since that experience years ago, I was inspired to make coconut ‘bacon’ myself, however, using smoked flavoring instead of an actual smoker.
 Since then I’ve added it atop my black bean burgers, put it in my version of Spaghetti alla Carbonara, in Mofongo and even attempted to recreate the Taproom’s Coconut Club”]

 I would categorize this restaurant as a dive.
 I know people go for the beer (hence ‘Taproom’) and they have a beer garden too, but we went for the food!
-Although having no vegan entrees they do offer vegan sandwiches and appetizers on their menu.
+They offer vegan sandwiches and appetizers on their menu.
 The Smoked Coconut Club (Grilled Lemon Garlic Tofu, Smoked Coconut with Tomato Herb Mayo) is truly divine.
 A favorite amongst vegans and non-vegans alike.
 I’ve had their Spaghetti Sandwich (Lentil Meatballs, Marinara and Vegan Mozzarella – Daiya) in the past also.

 My brother is getting married soon and Saturday morning was his future wife’s surprise Bridal shower.
 These past few weeks have been hectic with preparations – centerpieces, décor etc. The bridal shower was a success, Breakfast at Tiffany’s themed!
 Everything was beautiful.
 Given the theme and the time of day, brunch was offered.
 There were no vegan selections for Jasmine and I, however, since the guys were hanging out at my brothers until the shower was over it turned out to be the perfect opportunity for us to hit up Memphis Taproom before heading home.